Following Up on a Job Interview

 If you decide to call, pick a less busy time of day to increase your chances of actually speaking with the interviewer.
 Avoid calling right after lunch or towards the end of the day.

 You can also follow up via email.
-Keep the email as short, and friendly, as possible.
+Keep the email short and friendly, and as with a phone call, mention any personal connections you made to distinguish yourself from the other candidates.

 When to Move On